When Brad Thomson and his wife, Maria, decided to move to Seattle from Johannesburg, South Africa, they committed 100 percent.

 “My belief is you need to burn your boats," said Brad.
 "You never burn bridges, but always burn your boats.”

 Maria was working for Microsoft in Johannesburg when the company asked her to take on a role in Seattle.
-After deciding it was a great opportunity, she and Brad sold everything, hopped on a plane and haven't looked back.
+She and Brad decided it was a great opportunity, so they sold everything, hopped on a plane and haven't looked back.

 “We really are enjoying the climate," said Brad.
 "The summers are hot but they’re not unbearable.
 And the nature!
 The city has just embraced nature in a tremendous way.
 These houses, there’s so much greenery around them I literally feel like I live in a clearing in the forest.
 The city is a beautiful city and the people have been wonderful.”